Particular/docs.particular.net/tutorials/monitoring-setup/index.md

 ### Install ServicePulse

+NOTE: Make sure that ServiceControl and ServiceControl Monitoring instances are added first.

 [ServicePulse](/servicepulse/) is a web application for production monitoring and recoverability.
 It connects to a Monitoring instance to display monitoring data and to a ServiceControl instance to display recoverability data.

 Download and run the latest [ServicePulse installer](https://github.com/Particular/ServicePulse/releases/download/1.10.1/Particular.ServicePulse-1.10.1.exe).

-NOTE: If you already have ServicePulse running on your machine you will need to uninstall it and download the latest version in order to be able to configure ServicePulse to connect to a ServiceControl Monitoring instance.
+NOTE: In order to be able to configure ServicePulse to connect to a ServiceControl Monitoring instance you must download the latest version, then uninstall your current version and install the download version.

 On the ServicePulse Configuration screen ensure that Recoverability is enabled and enter the URL of the ServiceControl instance API.
 Check the box marked Monitoring and enter the URL of the Monitoring instance API.